-If he’s knocked it out of the park on a previous Valentine’s Day or another romantic occasion, casually remind him how much that meant to you.
+If they’ve knocked it out of the park on a previous Valentine’s Day or another romantic occasion, casually remind them how much that meant to you.
 Bring up the particular instance, like the restaurant or gift, and reminisce about how great it was.
-This might inspire him to duplicate that success.
+This might inspire them to duplicate that success.

 Be an Early Bird

-Give your guy a gift a few days before Valentine’s Day.
-This sets the bar for what kind of gift you hope to receive, and reminds him that V-Day is fast approaching!
-You can tell him you were just so excited about the gift that you just couldn’t wait to give it to him.
+Give your special someone a gift a few days before Valentine’s Day.
+This sets the bar for what kind of gift you hope to receive, and reminds them that V-Day is fast approaching!
+You can tell them you were just so excited about the gift that you just couldn’t wait to give it to them.

 Since Pinterest has become a preferred digital outlet to express what you love and/or want, why not create a Valentine’s Day pinboard?
-If he has Pinterest, chances are he will see it, and if he doesn’t you could always “accidentally” leave it open before he uses the computer.
-If you want to get really obvious, create a board that’s titled “Valentine’s Day Gift Ideas” and share it with him.
+If they have Pinterest, chances are they will see it, and if they don’t you could always “accidentally” leave it open before they use their computer.
+If you want to get really obvious, create a board that’s titled “Valentine’s Day Gift Ideas” and share it with them.

 Facebook and Instagram allow you to tag your significant other in any public post.
 We regularly see our followers tag their spouses on our social posts featuring engagement rings or jewelry that they like.
 As Valentine’s Day approaches, tag your significant other in posts with jewelry, gifts, or date ideas.